Wednesday, April 24, 2024

 Elke Sommer and Sharon Tate in The Wrecking Crew

 The author interviewed friends of Sharon Tate, including actress Elke Sommer, who appeared with Tate in her last movie, The Wrecking Crew.
 Sommer said Roman Polanski was a controlling, abusive husband.
 A tape of Tate having sex with other men staged by Polanski, who forced her to do it, was found in their home after the murders, but dismissed as evidence by Bugliosi.
-At the time of the murders, Polanski, who is now living in exile from the US after being prosecuted in 1977 for drugging and raping a 13-year-old girl, was working in London, reportedly having affairs, and leaving his pregnant wife in their California house with cast of characters including drug dealers who cornered the market on MDA along with Wojciech Frykowski, one of the murder victims.
+At the time of the murders, Polanski—who is now living in exile from the US after being prosecuted in 1977 for drugging and raping a 13-year-old girl—was working in London, reportedly having affairs, and leaving his pregnant wife in their California house with cast of characters including drug dealers who cornered the market on MDA along with Wojciech Frykowski, one of the murder victims.

 O'Neill interviewed some of these characters and their associates, who bragged of connections to US intelligence that the author was able to confirm.
-Several times, they threatened to kill him in violent ways if he pursued his research, and said Bugliosi was fearful of them, which is why he changed their names in Helter Skelter.
+Several times, they threatened to kill him in violent ways if he pursued his research, and they said Bugliosi was fearful of them, which is why he changed their names in Helter Skelter.
 Two of these men were in Jamaica at the time of the murders, giving them an alibi but leaving open the possibility that they could have enlisted Manson to commit them.

 Soon, O'Neill's research pressed him to "broader connections and social implications" of politics in California.
 In Chapter 7, "Neutralizing the Left," O'Neill delves into efforts to defuse the Black Panther Party and how Manson might have connected with those efforts.
 He focused on "two secret intelligence operations that were under way in Los Angeles in 1969: the FBI's COINTELPRO and the CIA's CHAOS.
 Their primary objective, according to three congressional committees that investigated them in the mid-seventies, was to discredit the left-wing movement by any means necessary—an aim that, coincidentally or not, described the effect of the Manson murders."